johncmerfeld/johncmerfeld.github.io/README.md

 # johncmerfeld.github.io
-Personal portfolio

-1. Identify what aspects of the work have been correctly implemented and what have not.
-PROGRESS:
-	- uploaded image
-	- redirects from Tufts CS
-	- three pages up
-		- homepage messy !
-		- not enough CSS rules !

-		(1 point) A README (e.g., README.txt or README.md) file that briefly describes your work.
-		(1 point) Use at least 5 rules in one of your CSS file.
+This is a website for my personal portfolio.
+It contains a resume with some links to various projects and a short bio page.
+In future iterations I plan to add a more detailed list of my projects and where to find them, as well as more links to programming projects more specifically.

 		(1 point) All pages pass the official HTML5 specifications; warnings acceptable.
 		(1 point) All CSS files pass the official CSS validation; warnings acceptable.

-2. Identify anyone with whom you have collaborated or discussed the assignment.
-- Used some of Ming Chow's example CSS to help troubleshoot and test my HTML, although all CSS used by the actual page was written by myself.
+I used some of Ming Chow's example CSS to help troubleshoot and test my HTML, although all CSS used by the actual page was written by myself.
+You'll see that file is in the repo but is not used by the HTML.

-3. Say approximately how many hours you have spent completing the assignment.
+Time spent working:
-- 2 hours Sunday
+- ~2 hours Sunday
-- 3 hours Monday
+- ~4 hours Monday